 The next morning, the owner of the estate, a Monsieur Villette, discovers them and makes a remark suggesting Michael and Ruth were having sex.
 Outraged, Michael knocks him down.
 Then Villette sees Ruth, realizing she is Madame Grandfort and addressing her as such.
-Michael and Ruth do not see each again for five years.
+As a result, Michael and Ruth do not see each other again for five years.

 No one can help me.
 I have abused your kindness….
 You gave my wife and me a home, a job, even friendship.
 I felt you would let me be your friend.
 So wonderful a thing for a refugee, a German, a man without a home.
 You will hate me now….
 You trusted me.
 You saw that my wife and I were not common servants.
 It was you who found more pleasant tasks for us, working here in the rectory.

 I wondered about this.
 Can a priest really allow a murderer to continue to walk the streets, possibly killing again, simply because the killer confessed to the murder to him?
-So, thinking that was ridiculous, I researched it.
-Apparently, it’s true.
+I looked into it, and apparently it’s true.
 I even came across one article in which a priest admitted to the way “I Confess” bothered him:

 People wonder, “Can the priest ever reveal what is said in confession?”
 The simple, straight answer is “no.” … (Just as an aside, a great movie which deals with this very topic is Alfred Hitchcock’s I Confess, which deals with a priest who hears a murder confession and then is framed for the murder.
 As a priest, I was in agony during much of the movie.)

-That would be bad enough, but when Keller tells his wife what he did, saying that Logan said he must give back the money, which would presumably mean admitting to the murder, he suddenly gets an evil look in his eye.
+That would be bad enough, but when Keller tells his wife what he did, saying that Logan told him he must give back the money, which would presumably mean admitting to the murder, he suddenly gets an evil look in his eye.
 We know what he’s thinking.
 Now that he has absolution, he will still go to Heaven, but he is safe here on Earth as well, for Father Logan cannot tell what he knows.
-He can even keep the money.
 But he does not simply sit back and let Logan be accused.
 He lies about when Logan returned to the rectory.
-Whereas Logan saw Keller entering the church a little past 11:30, Keller says he saw Logan entering the church at that time, thereby making it seem as though Logan had time to murder Villette.
+Whereas Logan got back to the rectory at 11:15, and he saw Keller entering the church somewhat later than that, Keller says he saw Logan entering the church at 11:45, thereby making it seem as though Logan had time to murder Villette.
 He says Logan appeared to be distressed and wanted to be left alone.
 But, he goes on to say, he did not want to leave him because he wanted to help him, because Logan had been so kind to him and his wife.
 On a later occasion, he suggests that Logan was acting like a guilty man.
 Then, he even takes the cassock he wore, which has Villette’s blood on it, and plants it among Logan’s things for the police to find later.